smonsalvemej2019/Practie-Problem-Chinese-Zodiac/README.md

 //
 //This program lets you input a year and it will return the chinese zodiac of that year
-//The program hilights basic OOP and modular arithmetic
+//The program features basic OOP and modular arithmetic

 #include <iostream>
 using namespace std;//BAD PRACTICE!!!